-You can also escape to the beautiful Dunedin Botanic Garden, which is again, the oldest botanic garden in New Zealand and furthermore, was recognized as a Garden of International Signficance for its excellence as a public garden as well as for its botanical collections.
+You can also escape to the beautiful Dunedin Botanic Garden, which is again, the oldest botanic garden in New Zealand.
+Furthermore, it was recognized as a Garden of International Signficance for its excellence as a public garden as well as for its botanical collections.

 If the weather is favorable, you should definitely take a chance to visit one of many Dunedin’s beautiful golden beaches.
 And there’s many of them!

-It is not surprise why Dunedin is among places considered to be mecca of surfers paradise, and local beaches are very ideal for swimming and surfing.
-Dunedin’s beaches belong among the best and most beautiful beaches of all New Zealand even if their location is relatively southern, they still beat many beaches and bays northern of them.
+It is not surprising why Dunedin is among places considered to be a mecca of surfers´ paradise, local beaches are ideal for swimming and surfing.
+Dunedin’s beaches belong among the best and most beautiful beaches of all New Zealand, they are pristine, wild and you can watch a lot of wildlife there.

 However, if you are afraid of waves, or just want to have a good swim in a pool, you may wish to try St Clair Hot Salt Water Pool and you will be thrilled.

 It is not just ordinary pool.
-It is outdoor saltwater pool built right at the end of St.Clair Beach with spectacular views on the ocean and entire beach as well.
+It is outdoor saltwater pool built right at the end of St.Clair Beach with spectacular views of the ocean and entire beach as well.

-It is wonderful experience indeed, but don’t expect that water is actually hot.
-The hot means it is heated to 28 degrees., to be more pleasant for swimming in comparison with the cold ocean.
-For me it was cold anyway, because strong wind was blowing all the time.
+A wonderful experience, but don’t expect that the water is actually hot.
+The hot means they heat it to 28 degrees to be more pleasant for swimming in comparison with the cold ocean.
+For me, it was cold anyway, because the strong wind was blowing all the time.

 During our lounging on the St. Kilda Beach, we have been so lucky to be witnesses of a young seal, which came courageously to greet us.
-All people on the beach suddenly enclosed around that cute seal and started to taking pictures.
+All people on the beach suddenly stood around that cute seal and started to take pictures.
 Young seal looked that it’s enjoying that much attention and gladly posed like a model for pictures.

-Some Dunedin’s beaches were quite busy during nice weather, but some of them farer from city were completely lonely.
-We could enjoy just each other at Sandfly Bay (Otago Peninsula), and finally could take off that swimsuit and enjoy sunbathing and swimming the best way possible – naked. 🙂
+Some Dunedin’s beaches were quite busy during nice weather, but some of them farther from the city were completely lonely.
+We could enjoy just each other at Sandfly Bay (Otago Peninsula), and finally, could take off that swimsuit and enjoy sunbathing and swimming the best way possible – naked. 🙂

-Otago Peninsula except beautiful beaches and succulent bays offers unique marine wildlife experience.
+Except for beautiful beaches and succulent bays, Otago Peninsula offers unique marine wildlife experience.